mcadariu/pg_changepoint/README.md

 (*Under development*)

 [Change points](https://pmc.ncbi.nlm.nih.gov/articles/PMC5464762/) are abrupt variations in time series data.
-This is a PostgreSQL extension implementing the ED-PELT (Efficient Detection - Pruned Exact Linear Time) algorithm for change point detection in time series data.
-It's based on [Andrey Akinshin's C# implementation](https://aakinshin.net/posts/edpelt/).
+This is a PostgreSQL extension contains functions for detecing change points.
+It is based on the ED-PELT algorithm, as originally implemented by [Andrey Akinshin](https://aakinshin.net/posts/edpelt/) in C#.

 For an intro to changepoint analysis, see this tutorial by [Dr Rebecca Killick](https://www.youtube.com/watch?v=WelmlZK5G2Y).